-- The proposed mitigation measures will be integrated into rebuilding activities and the extent to which infrastructure activities will achieve objectives outlined in regionally or locally established plans and policies must be established. - All infrastructure activities will be informed by a consideration of the costs and benefits of the project. - The State will seek to ensure that infrastructure activities will avoid disproportionate impact on vulnerable communities and create opportunities to address economic inequities facing local communities. - The State will align investments with other planned state or local capital improvements and infrastructure development efforts.
+- The proposed mitigation measures will be integrated into rebuilding activities and the extent to which infrastructure activities will achieve objectives outlined in regionally or locally established plans and policies must be established. - All infrastructure activities will be informed by a consideration of the costs and benefits of the project.

+- The State will seek to ensure that infrastructure activities will avoid disproportionate impact on vulnerable communities and create opportunities to address economic inequities facing local communities. - The State will align investments with other planned state or local capital improvements and infrastructure development efforts.
 Additionally, the State will work to foster the potential for additional infrastructure funding from multiple sources. - The State will employ adaptable and reliable technologies to guard against premature obsolescence of infrastructure.

-With the passage of the \$85 million bill from the West Virginia legislature, the State believes it is in good position to fully fund the required FEMA PA match, whether that be 25% or the lower 10% match.
-Because of the state funding already allocated to infrastructure through the FEMA PA program, WVDOC does not anticipate any additional infrastructure needs at this time.
+With the passage of the \$85 million bill from the West Virginia legislature, the State believes it is in good position to fund the required FEMA PA match, whether that be 25% or the lower 10% match.
+However, CDBG-DR funds may be used to provide match for FEMA Hazard Mitigation Grant Program approved projects.